 Recommendation PSI's Management Response Responsible party Action date OIG comment publication of new audit guidelines, PSI HQ has engaged with its country offices to ensure their audits are fully compliant.
-PSI will continue these efforts. party PSI also performs a global financial audit by an internationally recognized public accounting firm and as such, PSI can submit any qualification to the firm, including the need to be independent.
+PSI will continue these efforts.
+PSI also performs a global financial audit by an internationally recognized public accounting firm and as such, PSI can submit any qualification to the firm, including the need to be independent.
 This audit provides a consolidated assurance of the financial reporting and controls for all of PSI platforms and HQ operations.
 In addition to this, PSI has historically provided donors with a donor schedule completed as a part of its annual audit that provides details of its grant funds, cash receipts, expenditures and balances.
 These reports have been available for a number of years but PSI is open and willing to further refine these donor reports to meet all the needs of the GF.
 PSI initiated these discussions in early 2011 and is continuing these discussions with the finance team of the Secretariat to come to an agreement of the specific nature of the report and audit coverage for this report.
 Since PSI is a global organization with headquarters operations it welcomes a single review of its headquarters operations and a single set of recommendations for improvement annually by an independent third party.
 PSI does not agree that individual LFA's should all individually review and offer "areas for improvement" to PSI headquarters operations.
 This could result in 30+ different reviews and perspectives.
-As stated by PSI, the global audits would be more convenient for PSI but would not PSI does however understand and respect that the LFA's need to know if there are areas for improvement, not only at the country level but also at HQ.
+PSI does however understand and respect that the LFA's need to know if there are areas for improvement, not only at the country level but also at HQ.
 As such, PSI is confident that a management letter from the global auditors specifically related to GF grants in conjunction with the GF global donor audit will meet these needs, since all HQ operations are standard and a single report on improvements is the most appropriate and cost effective monitoring tool.
-PSI's expectation is that the details of the GF donor audit will be agreed on with the staff of the Secretariat by the 4 th quarter of 2011. provide the required assurance to the Global Fund on how grants are spent at a country level.
-PSI is open to and continues to discuss terms of the donor audit with
+PSI's expectation is that the details of the GF donor audit will be agreed on with the staff of the Secre parcy As stated by PSI, the global audits would be more convenient for PSI but would not provide the required assurance to the Global Fund on how grants are spent at a country level.